Angular constraints on planar frameworks: Basic definitions

-The set $V(A)$ is denoted the \emph{vertex support} of $A$, and $E(A)$ is denoted the \emph{edge support} of $A$.
-We can now associate two graphs to $A$: the graph $G_1(A) = (V(A),E(A))$ called the \emph{direction graph} and $G_2(A) = (E(A),P(A))$ called the \emph{angle graph}. \end{definition}

-In this definition, we do not use the fact that there is a difference between $a_{(ij)(kl)}$ and $a_{(kl)(ij)}$ (and hence every edge of $G_2(A)$ could be allowed a direction).
-This ambiguity is justified by \ref{it:tree:order} and \ref{it:tree:inv} in the next proposition, which observes that the field extension generated by the set of angles is invariant under shuffling any given angle's index order.
+In this definition, we do not use the fact that there is a difference between $\alpha_{ef}$ and $\alpha_{fe}$.
+This ambiguity is justified by \ref{it:tree:inv} in the next proposition, which observes that the field extension generated by the set of angles is invariant under shuffling the edges in an angle index.